alexandreborges/malwoverview/README.md

             * Fixes option -B 10, which caused a endless loop (ThreatFox).
             * Fixes option formatting issue related to -K 2 when fetched URLs were long (URLHaus).
-            * Introduces "FireEye" endpoint in the -v 2 output  (VirusTotal).
+            * Introduces "FireEye" endpoint in -v 2 output (VirusTotal).
+This addition has been suggested by @vxsh4d0w.

 Version 4.3.1: